mtondolo/ZambiaQuiz/README.md

 ## ZambiaQuiz
-A short Android quiz app about a country.
+A short Android quiz app about a country
 #### Contribution
 Please fork this repository and contribute back using [pull requests](https://github.com/mtondolo/ZambiaQuiz/pulls).Features can be requested using [issues](https://github.com/mtondolo/ZambiaQuiz/issues).
 All code, comments, and critiques are greatly appreciated.
 ### Licence